 Fairness opinions are a fact of life in transactions involving public companies.
 There is a consensus that the fairness opinion is a powerful tool in protecting boards of directors from liability related to a transaction.
 For a public company, a board of directors’ careful consideration of an independent fairness opinion can be the strongest protection against accusations of, and liability for, fiduciary failure.
-But, why do privately held companies need a fairness opinion?
+But why does your privately held company need a fairness opinion?

-Private companies are becoming in complex with regards to their ownership structure.
-We find that ownership interests of companies are no longer concentrated in one or two shareholders.
-With the advent of private equity funds, mezzanine funds, numerous estate, and trust structures, there are now many more investors in private companies who must demonstrate that they are acting in the best interest of their own shareholders or trust beneficiaries regarding a proposed transaction.
+Private companies are becoming more and more complex with regard to ownership structure.
+We find that ownership interests of many companies today are no longer concentrated in just one or two shareholders.
+With the advent of private equity funds, mezzanine funds, and a variety of estate and trust structures, there are now many investors in private companies who must demonstrate that they are acting in the best interest of their own shareholders or trust beneficiaries regarding most proposed transactions.

 Companies, both publicly traded and privately held, routinely depend on key advisors to help avoid and manage risk.
-However, public companies have understood that the engagement of independent advisors is necessary.
-Private company owners with a controlling interest have historically not found it necessary to hire outside financial advisors to provide fairness opinions on proposed transactions.
+Public companies have always understood that the engagement of independent advisors is necessary and prudent.
+Private company owners with controlling interests have historically not found it necessary to hire outside financial advisors to provide fairness opinions on proposed transactions.
 These days, though, given the ever-increasing litigiousness of the legal profession and society itself, privately held companies are increasingly willing to accept the cost of a fairness opinion as “insurance” to help protect against potential deal-related litigation.

-Ten Reasons to Consider Engaging a Third-Party for a Fairness Opinion
+Why You Should Consider Engaging a Third Party for a Fairness Opinion

-There are several circumstances in which controlling shareholders and boards of directors of privately held businesses are increasingly in need of fairness opinions.
+There are many circumstances in which controlling shareholders and boards of directors of privately held businesses are increasingly in need of fairness opinions.
 Here are ten of them:

 1. Multiple Classes of Stock